You know an encounter is going to be tense when it becomes as infamous as the Old Bonegrinder in

 But there’s something about the Old Bonegrinder that seems to call to players in this adventure.
 Without fail, the more they’re told to avoid the Old Bonegrinder, the more they want to investigate.

 (I remember having to work very hard to keep my poker face when my party’s Bard found the windmill’s deed in the Death House at the start of the adventure.
-He kept saying that he can’t wait to go see “my new windmill” and I knew then that things were going to get… interesting…)
+He kept saying that he couldn’t wait to go see “my new windmill” and I knew then that things were going to get… interesting…)

 Unless the Tarokka reading at the start of